- PCR Travel Test in one hour – $160.00

 If I tested positive what should I do?

 If you are sick with COVID-19 or if you test positive for COVID-19, you’ll need to stay in quarantine for up to 14 days.
 You should take steps to help prevent the disease from spreading to people in your home and community.
-This includes self-isolation as well an informing any close contacts that they may have been exposed to.
-We will and also we asked you to notify the local Health Department.
+This includes self-isolation as well as informing any close contacts that they may have been exposed to.
+We will also ask you to notify the local Health Department.
 While there is no known cure for COVID-19, our providers can help treat your symptoms to help you feel better.
 Seek emergency help if you’re severely short of breath or have any life-threatening concerns.